September 28 - The Conquest Begins: William's Daring Invasion of England

 Harold Godwinson, now King Harold II of England, had been forced to march north to meet this threat.
 On September 25, just three days before William's landing, Harold's forces decisively defeated the Norwegian army at the Battle of Stamford Bridge, with Harald Hardrada among the fallen.

 It was against this backdrop of exhaustion and uncertainty in England that William chose to launch his invasion.
-Fortune seemed to favor the Norman duke as his fleet of 700 ships had set sail from the Somme on September 27.
-The English fleet, which had been patrolling the Channel all summer, had recently dispersed due to dwindling supplies, leaving the seas unguarded.
+Fortune seemed to favor the Norman duke as his fleet—estimated at around 600 to 800 ships—finally set sail from the Somme on September 27 after weeks of weather-related delays.
+The English fleet, which had been patrolling the Channel all summer, had recently dispersed due to dwindling supplies and the onset of autumn storms, leaving the seas largely unguarded.

 As William's forces disembarked at Pevensey Bay, they quickly established a beachhead and began constructing fortifications.
 Meanwhile, King Harold, having just defeated one invasion in the north, received news of William's landing and was forced to march his weary army south immediately.

 The events set in motion on that September day in 1066 would echo through centuries, shaping not just England, but the entire English-speaking world.
-William the Conqueror's audacious gamble had paid off, forever changing the course of history.
+William the Conqueror’s audacious gamble not only redrew the political map of medieval Europe but also laid foundations for England’s distinctive monarchy, legal system, and cultural identity—institutions that would, in time, influence societies far beyond its shores.

 Historical Context